Caleb-Wishart/signal-display/README.md

 # Signal Display

-Wish you could view the count of a signal on a display?
+Wish you could view the count of a signal on a display or programmable speaker alert?
 Now you can!

 With this mod placing a pair of square brackets `[]` in the message of a Display will cause it to display the count of the signal currently selected as the icon.
 Only the first pair of square brackets will be replaced with the count of the signal.